hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprpaper.md

 ## IPC

 hyprpaper supports IPC via `hyprctl`.
-Every dispatcher mentioned in [Configuration](#configuration) can be called with `hyprctl hyprpaper <dispatcher> <arg(s)>`.
+Every dispatcher mentioned in the [List of Dispatchers](#list-of-dispatchers) can be called with `hyprctl hyprpaper <dispatcher> <arg(s)>`.

 {{< callout type=info >}}